wellcomecollection/docs/rfcs/062-content-api-all-search/README.md

 - **Projects**: [Transformed indexed Project example](./transformed-documents/projectDocument.ts)
 - **Seasons**: [Transformed indexed Season example](./transformed-documents/seasonDocument.ts)

-### Exhibition highlight tour
+#### Exhibition highlight tour

 This document is a special case, in that it is one Prismic document that needs to be indexed as two documents: "Audio with transcripts" and "British sign language with subtitles", as they are two different pages on the website ([Audio with transcripts](https://wellcomecollection.org/guides/exhibitions/jason-and-the-adventure-of-254/audio-without-descriptions) and [British sign language with subtitles](https://wellcomecollection.org/guides/exhibitions/jason-and-the-adventure-of-254/bsl)).

 ### Query objects alignment

 Something that will help the search performance would be to have as little fields to look through as possible, and have their names match across content types.
-I suggest:
+We suggest:

 ```
 query: {